 On June 5, 1998, Falcon AFB was renamed Schriever AFB in honor of retired Gen. Bernard A. Schriever, who pioneered the development of the nation's ballistic missile programs and is recognized as "the father of the U.S. Air Force's space and missile program."
 Gen. Schriever passed away June 20, 2005.
 In December of 2019 the Space Force was established as a separate military branch and on July 28, 2021 Schriever AFB was renamed as Schriever Space Force Base.

 Schriever SFB is located in El Paso County, the largest county in Colorado.
 It is about 10 miles east of the city of Colorado Springs and is at an elevation of 6,237 feet.
 Colorado Springs is the second largest city in Colorado and is nestled at the foot of Pikes Peak, about 65 miles south of Denver.
-Offering an ideal blend of business opportunity, culture and outdoor recreation, Colorado is home to more than 25 ski resorts.
-Colorado Springs is a vacation haven that draws over 6 million visitors annually.
 Notable attractions in Colorado Springs include the famous Broadmoor Hotel, the U.S. Olympic Center and Olympic Museum and the nation's highest elevation zoo.

 There are two gates to access the base: the North Gate on Enoch Road, and the West Gate on Irwin Road.
 The Visitors Center is located on Enoch Road just prior to the North Gate (main) entry.